Select Page

 Step 5: Hearing before Registrar

-If the object has been filed on your trademark and the opposition doesn’t agree with your response, then a hearing is held before the registrar.
+If the object has been filed on your tm and the opposition doesn’t agree with your response, then a hearing is held before the registrar.
 We appoint lawyers (charges extra) to take up your case in front of the registrar.

 Trademark Objected